mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 ## Chapter 13

-Linyu was silent on the walk home.
-Kipnu was walking next to hae, trying in vain to think of comforting things to say, but he held hae hand in the hopes that it would provide some comfort.
-He tried to meet the people in the group, but there were too many altogether.
+Kipnu was silent on the long walk home, following the perimeter of the island to avoid guardians.
+Fanla walked next to him, trying in vain to think of something to say.
+They were both too shocked to think clearly.

 "Kipnu," a maman called to him.

-It was the young maman who had begged Ramne to stop, hae black robes still drenched and arms folded around hae to keep warm.
-He looked back at hae, and slowed to match hae pace.
-Thi seemed a bit too thin to be healthy and hae eyes were dark and sunken.
+It was the young maman who held back his spear with hae words, hae black robes still drenched and arms folded around hae to keep warm.
+He looked back at hae, and slowed to match hae pace while Fanla kept a watchful eye to the forest, searching for an opening in the canopy where that fallen tree left a gap.
+The maman seemed to be teetering on malnourished and hae eyes were dark and sunken.

 "Yes, Um.."

 "Ginnu.
-Ginnu um Holrag."
+Ginnu um Yansha."

+Thi spoke slowly, with a slurred tone.

 "Ginnu.
 You're the one joined to Ramne?"

-"We're... partners."
+"We're not joined...
+We're... partners."

 He realized the lack of a pendant around her neck.